thcasey3/lrengine/docs/_sources/index.rst.txt

 |pypi| |GitHub| |IssuesTracker|

-**lsframe** is an open-source Python package for mapping directories and correlating specific language patterns in file and folder names with each other and with outputs of user-supplied functions.
+**lsframe** is an open-source Python package for mapping directories and correlating specific language patterns in file and folder names with each other and with outputs of user-supplied functions that act on the files or folders.

 Features
 ========